JeffreyZhangUOIT/LearningDirectX11/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Foobar.
+You should have received a copy of the GNU General Public License along with ProjectFiasco.
 If not, see <http://www.gnu.org/licenses/>.

 Solitude (Piano Atmospherics) by Ryan Andersen is licensed under a Attribution-NonCommercial License. http://freemusicarchive.org/music/Ryan_Andersen/Solitude_Piano_Atmospherics/